-Supplemental Documents (Optional) Provide up to three additional documents that provide additional evidence for any criteria within the Instruction domain.
+Supplemental Documents (Optional) Provide up to three additional documents that provide additional evidence for any criteria within the Partnerships domain.
 Please indicate how each document aligns with specific criteria and provides additional evidence beyond required materials, including any pages or portions that are particularly relevant.